bartvanerp/SPSsite/content/info/ictlab/contact.md

 weight = 10  # Order that this section will appear.

 title = "Questions?"
-email = "ictlab@tue.nl"
+email = "A.Alvarado@tue.nl"
-address = "Eindhoven University of Technology, Building Flux, Floor 7"
+address = "Eindhoven University of Technology, Building Flux, 7.067"
 #subtitle = "Where does this come from?"

 +++